Wills and Estates

 The loss of a loved of a one or friend is devastating.
 The process is made that much more difficult by the inevitable legal realities of dealing with that person’s estate.
 If you are named as an Estate Trustee or Executor in someone’s will and they pass away, you are legally responsible for all aspects of the administration of the estate.

 After the funeral, the first step is to locate the will.
 Original wills are commonly stored at the drafting lawyer’s office.
-When that lawyer dies or retires, his or her wills are then stored with another firm and you may have to hunt around.
+When that lawyer dies or retires, his or her wills are sometimes stored with another firm or the originals are returned to the testators.
+You may have to hunt around.
 If the deceased had the original will in their possession, the lawyer who drew it up should have a signed receipt confirming it was picked up.
 In that case, you will need to search through their belongings to find it.

 When obtaining an original will from a lawyer’s office, you should call ahead to arrange pick up, bringing with you a piece of government issued photo identification (to prove that you are the Executor) and an original death certificate (to prove that the deceased actually died).

-One of the major initial steps in the administration of the estate is determining the value of all accounts as of the date of death and collapsing the investments and bank accounts into an estate account.
+One of the major initial steps in the administration of the estate is determining the value of all assets and debts as of the date of death and collapsing the investments and bank accounts into an estate account.
 It is important to know that as estate trustee, it is possible that you will deal with both estate and non-estate assets.
-For example, registered bank accounts, such as GICs and TFSAs, with a named beneficiary are not estate assets, but you will still be responsible for transferring those funds directly to the beneficiary.
 In addition, bank accounts held jointly with a right of survivorship do not form part of the estate, at least for the purposes of applying for a Certificate of Appointment.
 As an example, many elderly people choose to add a son or daughter to their bank accounts for simplicity and to assist with paying bills.
-However, it is presumed that the contents of the account are intended to be part of the estate for the purposes of division
+However, it is presumed that the contents of the account are intended to be part of the estate for the purposes of division unless a contrary intention can be demonstrated.

 Beyond the above, your other responsibilities as a Trustee may include arranging the funeral, writing an obituary, cancelling the deceased’s subscriptions and services, applying for a Certificate of Appointment and paying the Estate Administration Tax, determining the value of all accounts as of the date of death and collapsing all investments and bank accounts into an estate account, filing an Estate Information Return, advertising for creditors, selling real property, paying all debts, filing tax returns, holding back any taxes owing to Canada Revenue Agency, obtaining a Clearance Certificate, providing an accounting to the residual beneficiaries (those beneficiaries who will share in the ‘residue’), obtaining signed releases from those beneficiaries and ultimately, disbursing funds to the beneficiaries.